 Along with going on whatever attractions that fit your fancy, this area is where we recommend lunch.
-Sharing the Lobster Nachos and Potato Skins at Lamplight Lounge is our top recommendation, as the view along with the food can’t be matched elsewhere in the park.
-If that doesn’t sound up your alley then Corn Dog Castle and Pacific Wharf Cafe are solid options.
+Sharing the Lobster Nachos, Salmon PLT and Potato Skins at Lamplight Lounge is our top recommendation, as the view along with the food can’t be matched elsewhere in the park.
+If that doesn’t sound up your alley then anything in San Fransokyo is a solid option.
 We’re partial to the shared Lobster Nachos for a light lunch and back to the Cozy Cones for a snack but I digress.

 An Afternoon in Hollywood

 Like actual Hollywood, California Adventure’s Hollywood Land is full of great shows, amazing theaters, cool attractions, and things that make you wish you had done something else with your time.
 We’ll try to skip the latter here.
 There are certainly some flaws but it’s still worth seeing.
-Currently, there’s no show at The Hyperion but we hope it comes back soon.
-Consider seeing the Spider-Man Stunt Show and some of the entertainment around Carthay Circle instead!
+Shows seem to come and go at the Hyperion Theater for now.
+If there is one, then it is well worth seeing.
+If not, consider seeing the Spider-Man Stunt Show and some of the entertainment around Carthay Circle instead!
 Neither take up much time.

 There are a few ways to get out of the heat in the land.
 Animation Academy is a very fun drawing class and is maybe the most underrated attraction in the park.
 Even if you’re like me and not good at drawing, the inside of the building is cool both in temperature and aesthetic.
 It’s a nice place to sit down for a few minutes if you need a break.
 Mickey’s Philharmagic is a newer attraction in the park and is another way to get out of the heat and enjoy a decent show.
 Philharmagic is a 3D movie that lasts about 10 minutes and showcases many classic Disney characters.
-Monsters Inc. Mike & Sulley to the Rescue is a pretty lame attraction but it is in that land and doesn’t usually have a wait time.
-If the wait is under 15 minutes then go for it.
+Monsters Inc. Mike & Sulley to the Rescue is a pretty lame attraction but it is in that land.
+If the wait time is under 15 minutes then go for it!

 Snack, Adventuring and Spinning